The OA Program

 OA welcomes anyone who has the desire to stop eating compulsively.
 Many compulsive overeaters have had periods of bulimia and/or anorexia as a part of the disease of compulsive overeating.
 Find out more about Who belongs to OA?
 Purchase the Focus on Anorexia and Bulima Packet or OA Members Come in All Sizes.

 I’m a teen.
 Will OA help me?

 Some locations offer special meetings for young people.
 However, most young members of OA attend regular OA meetings.
-Find out more at the Youth in OA page.
+Find out more at the Young Persons in OA page.

 How can I find a meeting?

 Look in your local telephone directory under Overeaters Anonymous.
 Contact the World Service Office by phone, mail, fax, or email.
 Use OA’s website for meetings worldwide.
 Simply enter the name of the city or town in which you’d like to find a meeting.